aaroncarlisle-cs/rock-paper-scissors/README.md

 Features:
 ----------------
-- Randomly select the computer's moves and uses a win condition function to compare the results and determine the winner.
+- Randomly select the computer's moves.

+- Uses a win condition function to compare the results and determine the winner.

 - Dynamically generates the HTML content as events are fired by the user.